adriatic/RADC/docs/02-how to/Develop stripe/02-Part 1.md

 `npm install -g yarn`

-## postgres
+### postgres

-`brew install postgres` on mac os in which case [this page](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3) can be useful, otherwise you can look up [postgres download page](https://www.postgresql.org/download/)
+- RedwoodJS online docs have a chapter on [Local Postgres Setup](https://redwoodjs.com/docs/local-postgres-setup#install-postgres) for both MacOS and Windows platforms.
+The instruction `brew install postgres` on mac is documented on [this page](https://gist.github.com/ibraheem4/ce5ccd3e4d7a65589ce84f2a3b7c23a3) can be useful, finally you can look up the doc [Install PostgreSQL with EDB Installer](https://rw-community.org/how%20to/Install%20PostgreSQL) in [RedwoodJS Community Library](https://rw-community.org/)

-Another option is to use [docker](https://docs.docker.com/get-started/) (that's what I am using), here is the docker compose file you can use:
+- Another option is to use [docker](https://docs.docker.com/get-started/) (that's what I am using), here is the docker compose file you can use:

 ```yml
 version: '3.1'